Bit-Quill/amazon-timestream-tools/tools/python/liveanalytics_migration_scripts/targets/timestream_for_influxdb/transform/README.md

 ## Cleanup

-After translating Timestream for LiveAnalytics data to line protocol, three resources/artifacts will be created:
+After transforming Timestream for LiveAnalytics data to line protocol, three resources/artifacts will be created:
 - An Athena table, containing Timestream for LiveAnalytics data.
 By default, this is `<Timestream database name>_<Timestream table name>` in the `default` Athena database.
-- An Athena table, containing translated line protocol data.
+- An Athena table, containing transformed line protocol data.
 By default, this is `lp_<Athena table name>` in the `default` Athena database.
 - Line protocol data within your S3 bucket, with the path `<Timestream database name>/<Timestream table name>/line-protocol-output`.

 To delete any Athena table, run the following [AWS CLI](https://aws.amazon.com/cli/) command, replacing `<Athena table name>` with the name of the table that you want to delete and `<Athena database name>` with the name of the Athena database that the table resides in: